 Seeing thinned out patches may also lead some well-intentioned homeowners to add fertilizer but this can also further aggravate the problem.
 Some types of fungi thrive within applications of slow-release nitrogen fertilizer.
 Diseases can spread quickly and sometimes even walking over the fungus can spread it to other spots in your yard.

 While we don’t expect you to do your own lawn disease diagnosis, it would be helpful for you to have some basic understanding of lawn diseases as well as some of the signs that you may have a problem.
 That way you can get help from an expert before it’s too late.
-Lawn care companies in Allentown, Bethlehem, and Easton, PA will tell you that spotting diseases early can be the difference between saving your lawn or having it extensively damaged.
+Lawn care companies in Allentown, Lansdale, and Collegeville, PA will tell you that spotting diseases early can be the difference between saving your lawn or having it extensively damaged.

-Making a Lawn Disease Diagnosis
+How to Make a Lawn Disease Diagnosis

 First, it’s helpful to understand how lawn diseases start.
 Turfgrass experts use a triangle illustration to explain how multiple conditions or situations align in order for a disease to occur.